Walking-Cow-Inc/Quarantine-Chess-GUI/README.md

 ![Stalemate](https://github.com/Vatsav14/Project-Pictures/blob/master/Chess/chess-stalemate.gif)

 ### Castling
 Castling is a special kind of move in which the King piece is allowed to move more than one position in a single move.
 This is the only move which allows the King to move in this fashion.
-In King-side castling, the King moves 2 blocks across, compared to Queen-side castling where he can move 3 blocks.
+In King-side castling, the Rook piece moves 2 blocks across, compared to Queen-side castling where it can move 3 blocks.

 #### King-side castling